gustavo-hac/gustavo-hac/README.md

 <!--- ☁️ Beginning my journey in Cloud Computing with Google Cloud. -->
 🎮 One of the projects that i made is a Pacman in JS, HTML & CSS, [Play Pacman](https://gustavo-hac.github.io/Pacman_JS/).
 The code is in this [Pacman Repository](https://github.com/gustavo-hac/Pacman_JS).

 🚀 Landing page: Recent project made to solidy my web knowledge, [See page](https://gustavo-hac.github.io/DIO-trilha-css-desafio-02/).
-The code is in this [Landing Page Repository](https://github.com/gustavo-hac/DIO-trilha-css-desafio-02).
+The code is in this [Repository](https://github.com/gustavo-hac/DIO-trilha-css-desafio-02).

 ---